austencloud/tka-studio/archive/_LEGACY_APP/_DESKTOP/docs/Education/01-system-overview.md

 ## 🎯 What is the Kinetic Alphabet?

-The Kinetic Alphabet is a **comprehensive notation system** for describing multi-dimensional movement patterns using props (staffs, poi, clubs, etc.).
+The Kinetic Alphabet is a **comprehensive notation system** for describing multi-dimensional movement patterns using props (staffs, clubs, clubs, etc.).
 It provides a mathematical framework for encoding, analyzing, and communicating complex kinetic sequences.

 ### Core Philosophy